duplys/duplys.github.io/_drafts/2020-07-06-mediawiki-with-microk8s.blog.markdown

   Kubernetes gives every pod its own cluster-private IP address, so you do not need to explicitly create links between pods or map container ports to host ports.
 This means that containers within a Pod can all reach each other's ports on localhost, and all pods in a cluster can see each other without NAT.

-# The MariaDB Service
+# Adding the MariaDB Container
-So, looking again at our starting point (the `docker-compose.yml` file), for the MariaDB Service, we see this:
+Next, we need to add the MariaDB container to our Deployment.
+In the `docker-compose.yml` file, the MariaDB Service looks like this:

 ```yml
 version: '3'